 If you’re feeling like it’s time to part with your old couch and looking for information on easy, eco-friendly furniture disposal, you’re definitely not alone.
 In this guide we’ll help you decide what to do with your unwanted furniture and how to do it safely, and easily.

 There are many options for couch removal that might suit you.
 One option is to donate your old furniture.
-Another option is to call a junk removal service that will come pick up your couch and dispose of it properly.
+Another option is to call a junk removal service that will come pick up bulky items like couches and dispose of it properly.
 Let’s begin by taking a look at how you can determine which option is best, by understanding your couch’s condition.

 Understanding Your Couch’s Condition

 Before deciding which method you’ll use to get rid of your couch, you should assess its condition.
-This is important because if your couch is still in good, usable condition, you may be able to ‘freecycle’ (i.e. donate it) rather than disposing of it.
+This is important because if your couch is still in good condition, you may be able to ‘freecycle’ (i.e. donating or listing it on facebook marketplace) rather than disposing of it.
 So, let’s review what you should look for when determining whether or not to donate, or dispose of your couch.

 Average Lifespan of a Couch